Back to Blog

 When WordPress Actually Makes Sense

 For simple sites with simple needs, WordPress delivers adequate results at low cost.
-That's legitimate value.
+That's legitimate value for the right business.

 When Next.js Becomes Necessary